adempiere/adempiere-ui-gateway/docs/quickstart.md

 - Container discovery in step 3 is dynamic: it queries Docker after start, so the wait and health-check steps automatically cover exactly the services that were started — no hardcoded list to maintain.
 - If a timeout is exceeded, the script logs a warning and proceeds to the next step rather than aborting, so the health check always runs and shows the actual state.
 - Exit code mirrors `health-check.sh`: `0` = all checks passed, `1` = at least one failure.
+- `adempiere-zk`, `keycloak`, and `nginx` now have Docker healthchecks, so Step 5 correctly waits for them to be ready before the health check runs.

 **Example output (all 19 services healthy):**